lotltd/TurnstileModbusSDK/README.md

 TurnstileModbusSDK
 ==================

-SDK for our modbos turnstiles
+SDK for our modbus turnstiles